Farm to Table Chefs

 Chef Michael began his culinary career in high school, making bagels before his classes and working various restaurant jobs.
 He fell in love with the fast-paced environment and team mentality.
 Before acquiring the 1754 House, he was Executive Chef at the Copper Grouse in Manchester, VT until June 2019.
 Prior to the Copper Grouse, he was Executive Chef at the Beauport Hotel in Gloucester, MA, which he helped open in 2016.
 He was the Executive Chef at the Cohasset Harbor Resort in Cohasset, MA and spent time in Portland, ME, where he opened the Westin Portland Harborview Hotel.
 Earlier in his career, Chef Michael spent five years at The Equinox, a Luxury Collection Golf Resort & Spa in Manchester, VT.

-When not at the 1754 House, Chef Michael spends time with his 8-year-old son Anderson and his wife Hannah.
-You may see Anderson in the lobby welcoming guests or working from his makeshift office!
-You may also find Hannah helping out at the inn, perfecting the décor or lending a hand wherever needed.
+When not at the 1754 House, Chef Michael spends time with son Anderson and his wife Hannah.
+You may see Anderson in the lobby welcoming guests or working from his makeshift o?ce!
+You may also ?nd Hannah helping out at the inn, perfecting the décor or lending a hand wherever needed.

 “This is an exciting adventure for me, my family, and the 1754 team,” says Chef Michael.
 “To own and operate the inn, restaurant and tavern, is a dream come true.
 I am looking forward to meeting our guests, and contributing to their enjoyment of local cuisine and life’s celebrations.”